LeMU-Haruka/APEX-SUPERB/src/models/README.md

 All models in APEX-SUPERB inherit from the `BaseModel` class, which defines three core interaction modes:

 1. `chat_mode`: For open-ended conversations with audio input
-2. `prompt_mode`: For task-specific interactions with audio input and instructions
+2. `prompt_mode`: For task-specific interactions with audio input and text task instructions
-3. `text_mode`: For text-only interactions

 ## Steps to Add Your Model

 ### 1. Create a New Model File

-Create a new Python file in the `src/models` directory with your model name (e.g., `my_model.py`).
+Create a new Python file in the `src/models` directory with your model name (e.g., `mymodel.py`).

 ### 2. Implement the Base Interface